IshitaG02/E-commerce-follow-along/readme.md

 1)Product.jsx in Components/auth to store info. about product details.
 2)user.js
 3)data/js
 We have createrd a reusable card component with props for product details.

+## Milestone 9:
+Created an form to input all the details of product and it will be saved in database and will be displayed on products home page.